platformxlab/NeuSim/README.md

-# NeuSim (NPU Simulator)
-An open-source simulator framework for neural processing units.
+# NeuSim: An Open-source Simulator Framework for Neural Processing Units

 ## Overview